s0met1m3s/UdemyCppExercises/3_MoreBasics/Vehicles/Exercise.md

 ```

 - kph_to_mps
-  - Convert kilometers/houtr to meters/second
+  - Convert the $\frac{km}{h}$ input to $\frac{m}{s}$
 - init_ego_vehicle
-  - Init ego vehicle with ID=-1, Speed=135kmh, Lane=Center
+  - Init the ego vehicle with the following attributes
+    - ID=-1
+    - Speed=135kmh
+    - Lane=Center
 - init_vehicles
+  - Init the nearby vehicles for each lane
-  - Init vehicles with IDs starting at 0, you can choose the speed of the vehicles and the distance to the ego vehicle
+    - IDs starting at 0
+    - Feel free to choose the speed and the distance
-    - There will be 2 Vehicles on the Left lane, 2 on the Right lane, and 2 on the Center lane
 - print_vehicle
-  - If the vehicle is an ego vehicle, just print the speed
-  - otherwise, print ID, Speed, and Distance
+  - Print the ID, Speed, and Distance of a vehicle
 - print_neighbor_vehicles
-  - iterate over all vehicles and print out their data
+  - Iterate over all vehicles and print out their data

 ## Main Function